 Hoe Grange is a certified member of The British Horse Society, has four internal stables, grazing paddocks and easy access to The Pennine Bridleway and High Peak Trail.

 Walking and Cycling

-Don’t worry if you haven’t got a horse, if you’re able, the countryside around the site is perfect for walkers and cyclists alike.
+Don’t worry if you haven’t got a horse, if you’re able, the countryside around the site is perfect for walkers and cyclists.

 With trails and pathways accessible directly from the farm, you can hit the hills and peaks in no time.
 You can even borrow a mountain bike if you need to.

-Being city dwellers, it’s not often we get to wallow in the splendour of a clear night sky.
-So Bridget and I wrapped up warm and sat out on the deck for ages, gazing at the stars above.
+Being city dwellers, we rarely get to wallow in the splendour of a clear night sky.
+So Bridget and I warmly sat on the deck for ages, gazing at the stars above.

 I have a confession.
-I had no idea what I was looking at until I found a whole stargazing section inside the cabin’s information guide.
+I had no idea what I was looking at until I found a stargazing section inside the cabin’s information guide.
 The truth is, I still don’t know which stars are which, but it doesn’t matter; they’re pretty spectacular all the same.

 Hot Tub and Sauna Experience

-To take relaxation to another level, why not treat yourself to a hot tub experience or Scandinavian log-fired sauna.
-Additional fees apply, but if you want to completely de-stress on your holidays, this is the way to do it.
+To take relaxation to another level, why not treat yourself to a hot tub experience or a Scandinavian log-fired sauna?
+Additional fees apply, but if you want to completely de-stress on your holidays, this is the way.

 If you want to go even further and pamper yourself, turn your visit into a complete spa experience.
-The visiting “My Personal Sanctuary” offers several pampering packages right inside your cabin.
+The visiting “My Personal Sanctuary” offers several pampering packages inside your cabin.

 The Owners – Felicity and David

 Felicity and David are perfect hosts, attentive without being overbearing.
 Also, they get accessible tourism.

 They both understand the need for accessible accommodation that doesn’t feel sterile.
-Without question, they have achieved it, and they’ve taken it to a whole new level and then some.
+Without question, they have achieved it and taken it to a new level and then some.